mjstraughan/CubingHistory/docs/3x3/Methods/LayerByLayer.md

 ### First Known Publication

-The first known publication of the Layer By Layer method is in 1978 by Donald Taylor in *The Group of a Coloured Cube*.
+The first known publication of the Layer By Layer method is in 1978 by Donald Taylor in *The Group of a Coloured Cube* [1].

 ![](img/LBL/Taylor.jpg)